 Their website is available in multiple languages: English, Ukrainian, German, Estonian and Russian.
 That gives you a clear idea of their target markets.

 I think this is a good sign and expect EstateGuru to have a significantly higher default rate due to the sheer volume of deals that they are putting up on their site, which to me means that there is a lower amount of due diligence on each project.
+In the aforementioned podcast Igors Puntuss did however point out that Covid has inevitably given rise to several defaults and longer project delays, most of which have been resolved amicably and the rest are still being followed-up.
+He added that while it is still quite easy to sell flats it is not the case for commercial premises given that they are harder to rent out or sell in the light of difficulties being experienced by businesses in general.
+This, he hopes, is something temporary until life in Europe gradually returns to normal.

 The bulk of the investors that use Bulkestate hail from Germany, Estonia with a trend for new investors from Denmark, Holland, Spain and Portugal.

-These are their main stats as of August 2019:
+These are their main stats:

-- 54,57% Average LTV
+- 53.8% Average LTV

 - 12 Average loan term (month)

-- 15,36% Average annual return
+- 14.1% Average annual return

 That’s not bad at all.
 On other platforms such as the Spanish or British ones, the returns are much lower.
 Usually, this would indicate that the investor is accepting a much higher degree of risk, but in this case, speaking from experience, I can say that it’s mostly a question of bigger growth opportunities that are currently found in the Baltic states.

-There are currently over 3000 investors registered on this platform, hailing from 63 different countries.
 If you’re a real estate developer, you can also find investors for your property by applying with Bulkestate and submitting your project proposal.
 They will then vet it and you’ll have a chance of getting approved to join the platform.

-How is the Latvian Market in 2020?
+How is the Latvian Market?

 The Latvian market is the most underdeveloped in the Baltics at the moment, which means that Bulkestate can get better returns.
 Residential properties in Tallinn or Vilnius, for example, are around 10% higher than in Riga.
+This continued to be echoed by the Baltic Housing Affordability Index published in December 2021 by Swedbank, which shows how the surge in housing prices in Riga was less steep than in the other Baltic capitals.

 While many investors are concerned about a real estate bubble developing in the Baltics, we can say that Latvia is not really at risk, and if there were to be such a bubble, it would first be observed in hotter cities like Tallinn and Vilnius.

 Bulkestate aim for purchasing properties at 15% discount at a minimum.
-As savvy investors know, the profits are made when you buy and not when you sell.
+As savvy investors know, profits are made when you buy and not when you sell.
 Therefore, it is essential that properties are purchased at a good discount.

 Who is Behind Bulkestate?